Built In Chicago’s 50 Startups to Watch

 What if an app could digest all of the information from disparate health records and give patients a personalized plan to conquer their biggest health issues?
 HealthChampion aims to provide just that.
 The platform pulls in health data from all of a person’s healthcare providers — physicians, therapists and trainers — and even includes information from wearables that track fitness and other medical devices.
 Based on that data, the platform uses machine learning technology to craft a personalized health program users can follow to improve their wellness, care for an elderly parent or manage a child’s asthma.
 Records are backed up via the cloud and the platform enables direct communication with a user’s network of health professionals.

 Honest Game is automating the process of determining the eligibility of high school athletes to play collegiate sports.
 A member of WiSTEM’s 10th cohort, the company created a platform that compares a student athlete’s courses, grades and standardized test scores against requirements to play in the National Collegiate Athletic Association and the National Association of Intercollegiate Athletics.
 The platform can also devise customized recommendations for how students can achieve or maintain their eligibility and presents them through a dashboard.
 Using Honest Game’s technology, colleges and universities can track KPIs like graduation rates, college scholarships and student attendance.
-Honest Game has inked partnerships with Evanston High School, Niles North High School and other local organizations, and is looking to increase its reach in 2020.
+Honest Game has inked partnerships with Evanston High School, Niles North High School and other local organizations, and is looking to increase its reach.

 Journey Foods is on a mission to infuse snacks with nourishment, deliciousness and artificial intelligence.
 Its nutritional database and research arm analyzes millions of ingredients based on nutrition, taste and texture.
 The company then uses its AI-powered database to help food manufacturers find off-the-beaten-menu ingredients and craft healthier or more unique recipes that better align with their goals.
 Journey Foods also uses those insights to create its own consumer-facing micro-foods, which are cubes of nutrient-dense, all-natural fruit and vegetable purees meant to be used as healthy snacks for people of all ages.
 There are currently two flavors of micro-foods available on the company website and Amazon, with more expected to release in the future.